Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From PTA to Graph-based Summary Statistics

 The unique signature of an isotropic SGWB is the HD pattern which is encoded in the spatial correlation of the pulsar timing residuals.
-Traditional detection approaches, whether Bayesian or frequentist, rely on pre-modeling the SGWB's power spectral density and noise components, which make them sensitive to parameter priors and simplification assumptions, (e.g., Gaussianity and stationarity).
+Traditional detection approaches, whether Bayesian or frequentist, rely on pre-modeling the SGWB's power spectral density and noise components, which make them sensitive to parameter priors and simplification assumptions, (e.g., Gaussianity).
+In contrast to Bayesian frameworks, our detection step does not require fitting a parametric SGWB model to the data.
+Meanwhile, it is motivated to introduce more complicated summary statistics that can extract non-trivial information from data.

-In this work, we propose a data-driven approach where the PTA pulsars are represented as a structured graph in the framework of graph theory.
+In this work, we propose an approach where the PTA pulsars are represented as a structured graph in the framework of graph theory.
 Constructing a graph from a single time-series is well established and there are various methods to accomplish this, e.g. \textit{proximity graph}, \textit{cycle graph}, \textit{visibility graph}, \textit{recurrence graph} and \textit{transition graph} (see e.g. \cite{2019PhR...787....1Z} and references therein).
 To establish a graph from multi-variable time series (Eq.~(\ref{eq:PTRs})), two methods were introduced, the visibility graph \citep{lacasa2012time} and correlation network \citep{2019PhR...787....1Z}.
-A graph is denoted by $G=(V,E,\omega)$ in which $V\equiv\left\{v_a\right\}_{a=1}^{N_{\mathrm{PTA}}}$ is the vertex (node) set, $E=V\times V\equiv\{\epsilon_{ab}=(v_a,v_b)|v_a,v_b\in V\}_{a,b=1}^{N_{\rm PTA}}$ is the edge (link) set and weight function is defined as $\omega:\; E\to \mathbb{R}$.
-The degree of a node, $v_a$, is the number of nodes straightly connected with $a$th node by non-zero weight, $k_a\equiv\sum_b(1-\delta_{0,\omega_{ab}})$.
-To investigate the correlation pattern between the pulsars, we use the correlation network approach where the graph nodes represent the pulsars and their mutual cross-correlation determine the weight function, $\omega$.
-The HD correlation signature is naturally encoded in the graph and by analyzing the global and local properties of the graph we expect to trace the footprint of SGWB in the PTA data from different perspective.